mongodb/mongo-python-driver/doc/examples/high_availability.rst

 The addresses passed to :meth:`~pymongo.mongo_client.MongoClient` are called the *seeds*.
 As long as at least one of the seeds is online, MongoClient discovers all the members in the replica set, and determines which is the current primary and which are secondaries or arbiters.
+Each seed must be the address of a single mongod.
+Multihomed and round robin DNS addresses are **not** supported.

 The :class:`~pymongo.mongo_client.MongoClient` constructor is non-blocking: the constructor returns immediately while the client connects to the replica